igpublic1812/python/README.md

 # for Lambda createDB_Lambda.py
 Run on version python3.12
-Layers need to be created and added to lambda to access postgres psycopg2-layer -custom build
+Layers need to be created and added to lambda to access postgres. psycopg2-layer -custom build

 #  base64Saves3.py